 This is not an activity for all students.

 Some will be too young and others disinterested.
 However, you may be surprised by the interest some students show for this type of communication interaction.
 Remember, it is visual!

-Consider engaging in written conversations with students who speak with echolalia and demonstrate an interest and awareness of the printed word.
+Consider engaging in written conversations with students who demonstrate an interest and awareness of the printed word.
 Let the student’s interest and participation determine how this strategy is used.

 Here’s an Idea